justicephysics/humanos2.0/simple-engineering-vision.md

 ### Step 1: Thin, wide, cold modules — kill the heat at source
 - Take ordinary silicon transistors.
 - Thin the chip to a few microns — so heat travels almost zero distance to escape.
-- Bond the chip directly to a superconducting cold plate at **0 K to 2.7 K** (the temperature of deep space).
+- “Bond the chip to a deep-cold thermal plane referenced toward the 2.7 K cosmic background, operating at a practical cryogenic temperature above that reference.”
 - **Result:** Heat from switching and collection is absorbed in **nanoseconds**, before it builds up.

 ### Step 2: Replace copper with light — kill the resistive traffic jam